Partner Case Studies

-With the support of our partners, First Book is changing the story for kids in need.
+First Book’s partners are changing the story for kids in need.

 In partnership with Molina Healthcare, First Book developed “Healthy Mind, Healthy Body,” a comprehensive effort to provide new, high quality resources focused on social and emotional development—an area identified by First Book’s membership of educators and program leaders as a top health education priority, out-ranking even substance abuse and gun violence.

 The initiative included two age-appropriate collections of children’s books, curated by First Book; an expanded Health and Wellness section on the First Book Marketplace; and tip sheets developed in collaboration with Collaborative for Academic, Social, and Emotional Learning (CASEL).
 The partnership also yielded bilingual public service announcements (English/Spanish) that were among the top one percent of PSAs aired in 2017.

 More than 70 percent of First Book educators reach into their own pockets to outfit their classrooms with books and basic educational resources — and some are now starting over in the aftermath of natural disasters.
 In response, First Book partnered with American Federation of Teachers (AFT) to launch the Essentials for Kids campaign, a fund focused solely on supporting educators serving kids in need, or recovering from a disaster.
 One hundred percent of funds raised through Essentials for Kids will go to educators and program providers in need.